 Over the past six decades, the average fraction of anthropogenic CO2 emissions that has accumulated in the atmosphere (referred to as the airborne fraction) has remained nearly constant at approximately 44%.
 The ocean and land sinks of CO2 have continued to grow over the past six decades in response to increasing anthropogenic CO2 emissions (high confidence).
 Interannual and decadal variability of the regional and global ocean and land sinks indicate that these sinks are sensitive to climate conditions and therefore to climate change (high confidence). {5.2.1.1, 5.2.1.3, 5.2.1.4.2; Figures 5.7, 5.8, 5.10}

-Recent observations show that ocean carbon processes are starting to change in response to the growing ocean sink, and these changes are expected to contribute significantly to future weakening of the ocean sink under medium- to high-emission scenarios.
+Recent observations show that ocean carbon processes are starting to change in response to the growing ocean sink, and these changes are expected to contribute significantly to future weakening of the ocean sink under medium- to high-emissions scenarios.
 However, the effects of these changes is not yet reflected in a weakening trend of the contemporary (1960–2019) ocean sink (high confidence). {5.1.2, 5.2.1.3, 5.3.2.1; Figures 5.8, 5.20; Cross-Chapter Box 5.3}

-Atmospheric concentration of CH4 grew at an average rate of 7.6 ± 2.7 ppb yr-1 for the last decade (2010–2019), with a faster growth of 9.3 ± 2.4 ppb yr-1 over the last six years (2014–2019) (high confidence).
+Atmospheric concentration of CH4 grew at an average rate of 7.6 ± 2.7 ppb yr–1 for the last decade (2010–2019), with a faster growth of 9.3 ± 2.4 ppb yr–1 over the last six years (2014–2019) (high confidence).
 The multi-decadal growth trend in atmospheric CH4 is dominated by anthropogenic activities (high confidence), and the growth since 2007 is largely driven by emissions from both fossil fuels and agriculture (dominated by livestock) sectors (medium confidence).
-The interannual variability is dominated by El Niño–Southern Oscillation cycles, during which biomass burning and wetland emissions, as well as loss by reaction with tropospheric hydroxyl radical OH play an important role. {5.2.2; Figures 5.13, 5.14; Table 5.2; Cross-Chapter Box 5.2}
+The interannual variability is dominated by El Niño–Southern Oscillation cycles, during which biomass burning and wetland emissions, as well as loss by reaction with tropospheric hydroxyl radical (OH) play an important role. {5.2.2; Figures 5.13, 5.14; Table 5.2; Cross-Chapter Box 5.2}

-Atmospheric concentration of N2O grew at an average rate of 0.85 ± 0.03 ppb yr-1 between 1995 and 2019, with a further increase to 0.95 ± 0.04 ppb yr-1 in the most recent decade (2010–2019).
+Atmospheric concentration of N2O grew at an average rate of 0.85 ± 0.03 ppb yr–1 between 1995 and 2019, with a further increase to 0.95 ± 0.04 ppb yr–1 in the most recent decade (2010–2019).
 This increase is dominated by anthropogenic emissions, which have increased by 30% between the 1980s and the most recent observational decade (2007–2016) (high confidence).
 Increased use of nitrogen fertilizer and manure contributed to about two-thirds of the increase during the 1980–2016 period, with the fossil fuels/industry, biomass burning, and wastewater accounting for much of the rest (high confidence). {5.2.3; Figures 5.15, 5.16, 5.17}